 Council employees must not allow their private interests or beliefs to conflict with their professional duty.
-They must not misuse their official position or information acquired in the course of their employment to further their private interest or the interests of others.
+They must not misuse their official position or information acquired in FJF/Constitution/Legal Gov Group/MM/Docs/Employee Code of Conduct June 2010//11 06 10 the course of their employment to further their private interest or the interests of others.